explainers-by-googlers/clipboard-contents-id/README.md

 byte-by-byte with previously received data.

 Moreover, only the first option is viable in browsers that do not implement persistent clipboard permissions.
-There, the user would have to consciuously remember to click on a button every time they have before copied something - which is problematic, as the system clipboard is a tool that most people use intuitively and intensively.
+There, the user would have to consciously remember to click on a button every time they have before copied something - which is problematic, as the system clipboard is a tool that most people use intuitively and intensively.
 A good example of this challenge could be [Cameyo](https://cameyo.com/), which essentially streams individual applications from the remote servers as Progressive Web Apps.
 Alt-tabbing from one like-native application to another and having to remember whether